Source: OJ L 333, 27.12.2022, p. 80–152

 to facilitate the sharing, transfer and exchange of technology and relevant measures, policies, tools, processes, best practices and frameworks among the CSIRTscomputer security incident response teams;

-to exchange relevant information about incidents means an event compromising the availability, authenticity, integrity or confidentiality of stored, transmitted or processed data or of the services offered by, or accessible via, network and information systems;, near misses, cyber threats means a cyber threat as defined in Article 2, point (8), of Regulation (EU) 2019/881;, risks means the potential for loss or disruption caused by an incident and is to be expressed as a combination of the magnitude of such loss or disruption and the likelihood of occurrence of the incident; and vulnerabilities means a weakness, susceptibility or flaw of ICT products or ICT services that can be exploited by a cyber threat;;
+to exchange relevant information about incidents means an incident as defined in Article 6, point (6), of Directive (EU) 2022/2555;, near misses, cyber threats means a cyber threat as defined in Article 2, point (8), of Regulation (EU) 2019/881;, risks means the potential for loss or disruption caused by an incident and is to be expressed as a combination of the magnitude of such loss or disruption and the likelihood of occurrence of the incident; and vulnerabilities means a weakness, susceptibility or flaw of a product with digital elements that can be exploited by a cyber threat;;

 to exchange information with regard to cybersecurity means cybersecurity as defined in Article 2, point (1), of Regulation (EU) 2019/881; publications and recommendations;